WillKoehrsen/Data-Analysis/stocker/readme.md

 If pip does not work and you have the Anaconda distribution, try installing with conda:

-`conda install quandl numpy pandas fbprophet matplotlib pystan`
+`conda install quandl numpy pandas matplotlib pystan`

-`conda update quandl numpy pandas fbprophet matplotlib pystan`
+`conda update quandl numpy pandas matplotlib pystan`

-pytrends can only be installed with pip.
+pytrends and fbprophet can only be installed with pip.

 ## Getting Started